Kampong Thom province

 Kampong Thom (កំពង់ធំ, UNGEGN: Kâmpóng Thum /km/; lit.
 'Great Port') is a province (khaet) of Cambodia.
 It borders the provinces of Siem Reap to the northwest, Preah Vihear to the north, Stung Treng to the northeast, Kratie to the east, Kampong Cham and Kampong Chhnang to the south, and the Tonle Sap to the west.

 The provincial capital is Stung Saen, a town of approximately 30,000 people on the banks of the Stung Sen River.

 Kampong Thom is Cambodia's second largest province by area.
 There are a number of significant Angkorian sites in the area, including Prasat Sambor Prei Kuk and Prasat Andet temples.
 As one of the nine provinces bordering Tonle Sap Lake, Kampong Thom is part of the Tonlé Sap Biosphere Reserve.

 Etymology

 Kampong Thom in Khmer means 'great port' or 'great harbor'.
 Kampong in Khmer translates as 'port' or 'harbor'.
-The word Kampong is shared in other Asian languages, the Malay and Indonesian, both meaning 'village'.
+The word Kampong is also shared in other Asian languages, for example in the Malay language, meaning 'village'.
 Thom in the Khmer language means 'big', 'grand', or 'large'.